stephenlprice/negotium/README.md

   ![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)

-  Employee directory built with React.
+  Responsive employee directory app built with React.
 Users generated from https://randomuser.me/.
 Supports sorting, filtering and search autocomplete using React's Context API    and lodash.

   An employee or manager would benefit greatly from being able to view non-sensitive data about other employees.
 It would be particularly helpful to be able to filter employees by name.